Skip to content

 Take the test now, save the share link, retake in a week or two.
 Bring the links to your appointment.
 The evaluation will do its own measurement; your record sits alongside it.

-- Convergence Insufficiency Treatment Trial Study Group.
-(2008).
+1. Convergence Insufficiency Treatment Trial Study Group.
 Randomized clinical trial of treatments for symptomatic convergence insufficiency in children.
-Archives of Ophthalmology, 126(10), 1336–1349.
+Arch Ophthalmol.
+2008;126(10):1336–1349.
 The 221-child, four-arm, placebo-controlled trial that established office-based vergence/accommodative therapy as the most effective treatment for symptomatic convergence insufficiency.
-Roughly 75% of office-therapy patients met success criteria at 12 weeks, versus 43% (home computer therapy plus pencil push-ups), 33% (home pencil push-ups), and 35% (office placebo).
-The load-bearing modern citation for vision therapy as evidence-based intervention.
+A successful or improved outcome was reached by 73% (office-based therapy), 43% (home-based pencil push-ups), 33% (home-based computer therapy plus push-ups), and 35% (office placebo).
+The load-bearing modern citation for vision therapy as an evidence-based intervention.
+PubMed.

-- Padula, W. V., & Argyris, S. (1996).
-Post trauma vision syndrome and visual midline shift syndrome.
-NeuroRehabilitation, 6(3), 165–171.
+4. Padula WV, Argyris S. Post trauma vision syndrome and visual midline shift syndrome.
+NeuroRehabilitation.
+1996;6(3):165–171.
 The original articulation of post-trauma vision syndrome as a clinical entity, including the focal/ambient framework and yoked-prism treatment.
-Influential within neuro-optometric practice; cited here alongside Subramanian et al. (2022) so the patient sees both halves of the picture before pursuing a treatment built on the framework.
+Influential within neuro-optometric practice; cited here alongside Subramanian et al. (2022) so the reader sees both halves of the picture before pursuing a treatment built on the framework.
+PubMed.